 Understanding how to be organized is partly a personality thing and also partly a learned skill.
 It takes time to gather enough experience to know how to be efficient and organized for your set of circumstances.

-Some people seem to just have a sense of timing, priorities, and how to get things to happen.
+Some people seem to just have a sense of timing, priorities, and know how to get things to happen.
 But the other side of this – the tools – take some learning.
-Now that PDAs, iPhones, various software packages, etc., are out there, in many ways staying organized has never been easier.
+Now that iPhones and various software packages are out there, in many ways staying organized has never been easier.